puraminy/parsT5/README.md

 You need to have installed [Git LFS](https://git-lfs.github.com/)

 ## Run training script
-The training script in this repository is based on the huggingface flex example:
+The training script in this repository is based on the huggingface flax example:

 https://github.com/huggingface/transformers/tree/master/examples/flax/language-modeling

+For preprocessing ant tokenization run the `t5_tokenizer_model.py`.
+You can refer to the above page for more information.

 You can run the training scripts like the following script.
 This example is for calling the script in a Jupyter Notebook, however the code is the same for command prompt just use `export` to set folder variables:
 ```